fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 “And if someone intends to do a good deed but does not do it, one virtue (of good intention) is written in his record; and if he performed that good deed, ten virtues are written (to his credit).
 And if someone intends to do an evil deed (but does not do it) nothing is written against him, till he actually does that evil deed.
 Even after doing that, he is given seven hours grace.
 If he repents then nothing is written against him.
 But if he did not repent in that time, only one evil act is written against him.

-(As Allah says in the Qur'an: “He who brought one good deed, for him are ten like it; and he who brought one evil deed, he will not be paid but only its equal).”
-(Qur’an, 6:160)
+As Allah says in the Qur'an:

+    "He who brought one good deed, for him are ten like it; and he who brought one evil deed, he will not be paid but only its equal."
+    Quran, surah Al-Anaam (The Cattle) 6:160

-“And the two angels write every thing, even blowing into ash.
-(As Allah says: “And on you are the guards, noble writers, they know whatever you do.”)
-(Qur’an, 82:10-12)
+    And the two angels write every thing, even blowing into ash.
+(As Allah says: "And on you are the guards, noble writers, they know whatever you do."
+    Quran, surah Al-Infitaar (The Cleaving) 82:10-12

-“And Amiru'l-Mu'minin (Ali) once passed near a person who was talking vain words; Amiru'l-Mu'minin (Ali) said: 'O man!
+And Ali once passed near a person who was talking vain words; Ali said: 'O man!
 Verily, you are dictating a book to your angels which will be taken to your Lord; therefore, talk only what is useful to you, and leave useless talks.'

-“Also he said: 'A Muslim is recorded as engaged in good deeds as long as he remains silent.
-Then when he talks, he is counted either as a virtuous man or an evil-doer (according to what he says.)”

-“And the place of the two angels is the collar-bone: the one on the right side writes good deeds, and the one on the left writes evil deeds.
+Also he said: 'A Muslim is recorded as engaged in good deeds as long as he remains silent.
+Then when he talks, he is counted either as a virtuous man or an evil-doer (according to what he says.)
+And the place of the two angels is the collar-bone: the one on the right side writes good deeds, and the one on the left writes evil deeds.
 And the two angels of the day write his actions during day-time; and the two angels of the night write his deeds during the night.

 ### Everyone will receive a scroll with all his deeds

+    Then as for he who is given his record in his right hand, he will be judged with an easy hisab (reckoning).
+    Quran, surah al-Inshiqāq, 84:7-8

 Imam Ja'far as Sadiq (A) said: “On the Day of Judgement, a man will be given his scroll, to read.
 Then Allah will make him remember: there will be not a single look, or a single word, or a single step, or anything which he had done but that he will remember as though he had done it that very moment.
 It is for this reason that they will say: “O Woe unto us!
 What is about this book: it had not left any small or big thing without recording it thoroughly.”